zedparsa/Flowsense-ids/README.md

         print("Error: CSV file is empty!")
         raise
 ```
+Conceptually, it’s about making failure explicit and early.
+If the file is missing or empty, stopping is the correct behavior because any computed signals would be meaningless yet still look “valid” (for example, a file full of zeros).
+Keeping this stage simple also makes the pipeline easier to explain: “load data once, then process it.”

 Key implementation notes:
 > - `pd.read_csv` is the single source of truth loader here; everything downstream depends on having a valid table.